bdobyns/silver-funicular/api-lambda-mock/Readme.md

 1. The importer also does not allow content type `*/*`.
    * I replaced all
      of these with `application/json` whether it's right or not.

+1. While AWS API Gateway will allow api names with embedded spaces, for a lot of reasons, it's more convenient to not have embedded spaces, so I changed the API name (this is the `info.Title` element in the json) from "Product Catalog" to "ProductCatalog".

+# DON'T TRY THIS AT HOME KIDS

+1. Since lambda containers get reused, and you can do anything you want inside one, it's conceivable that you could
+   * install and start mysqld inside your lambda container, pointing it at /tmp for it's file storage
+   * schedule a keep-alive event to keep your container alive
+   * accept a string of sql as the event data (like the lambdash example) which is piped to the mysql client in the container
+   * return the result set as the xml (a simple command line argument to the mysql client)
+   * `npm install xml2json` to do conversion to json, if you prefer